ClayUA/Fetch_API/README.md

 curl localhost:8000/add --include --header "Content-Type: application/json" -d '{"payer": "DANNON", "points": 300, "timestamp": "2022-10-31T10:00:00Z"}' --request "POST"
 ```

-You should run that in a seperate terminal while the server is listening and you should get a 200 response if you have valid data.
+You should run the above code in a seperate terminal while the server is listening and you should get a 200 response if you have valid data.
 The above bash command is how I used this API for every endpoint.
 It is easier to make a seperate .json file in the root and include the file into the command like this

 **`request.json`**